 - Read job descriptions of positions posted on your target companies’ Web sites.
 Write down themes of sought-after qualifications (e.g., experiences, skills, attributes).

 - Review the LinkedIn profiles of people who are working in your target roles.
-Look at their experience section for information on where they worked before their current role (e.g., industry, function, and company) as well as at the skills section in these profiles.
+Look at their experience section for information on where they worked before their current role (e.g., industry, function, and company) as well as at their skills section.

-- Conduct research on companies’ hiring processes/needs, company culture, and compensation.
-Check out news and social media postings.
+- Conduct research on companies’ hiring processes/needs, culture, and compensation.
+Check out news stories and social media postings.

 - Talk to people in your target roles.
-Set up networking conversations, and seek advice as somebody who is looking to make a transition into their role or industry.
+Set up networking conversations, and seek advice as someone who is looking to make a transition into their role or industry.

 In addition, we suggest you start reading relevant industry trade publications to learn about the major trends and players in the industry.
 Many of these trade publications have robust Web sites and produce daily or weekly emails to which you can subscribe.
 The following list features a few ideas by industry sector: